 The Justice Programs Office (JPO) of the School of Public Affairs (SPA) at American University was established in 1989 to carry out the SPA's mission to apply the tools of scholarship and professionalism to the design, management and evaluation of public programs.
 Since its establishment, the JPO has been providing technical assistance, research, training, policy development and program evaluation services to government agencies and organizations throughout the U.S. and internationally to promote the application of relevant research findings and professional standards to the operation of justice system and related agencies.
 Projects address policy, program, resource, and operational issues relating to the administration of justice, coordination of public programs, and the delivery of justice system and associated public health, social and related services.

-The mission of the Justice Programs Office (JPO) at American University is to apply the tools of scholarship, professionalism, and "best practices" to the design and management of public programs, with particular attention to policy development and the administration of justice at the local, state, and federal levels of government.
-To carry out this mission, the JPO engages in training, technical assistance and research programs, and provides information and publication dissemination services to government officials, NGOs, and the public at large.
+The mission of the Justice Programs Office (JPO) is to apply the tools of scholarship, and professionalism, and "best practices" to the design and management of public programs, with particular attention to policy development and the administration of justice at the local, state, a federal levels of government.
+To carry out this mission, the JPO engages in training, technical assistance and research programs and provides information and publication dissemination services to government officials and the public at large.

 All of the JPO's activities are designed to strengthen awareness of:

-the cultural and historical foundations of the role of courts and the judicial function in a democratic society
+- the cultural and historical foundations of the role of courts in a democratic society

 RANGE OF SERVICES

 The Justice Programs Office maintains collaborative relationships with most U.S. based national organizations and associations representing the legal, law enforcement, corrections, prosecution, defense services, and judicial professions.
-All JPO projects are undertaken with reference to relevant ethical standards of performance and national standards relevant to best practices.
+All JPO projects are undertaken with reference to relevant ethical standards of performance and best practices.